Partner Family Advocates

-Partner Family Mentors partner with Habitat families as they transition to their new role as a homeowner.
-Mentors work directly with one family during the homeownership process (usually 12-18 months).
+Partner Family Advocates partner with Habitat families as they transition to their new role as a homeowner.
+Advocates work directly with one family during the homeownership process (usually 12-18 months).

 For any of us, moving into a new home can be filled with anxiety.
 Even simple things like meeting the next-door neighbors can be unnerving, even more so signing a mortgage and receiving the keys to a new home.

-Your role as a mentor is not to be the enforcer of the Habitat policies, but rather to establish a close working friendship with the family and to be sensitive to their needs.
+Your role as an advocate is not to be the enforcer of the Habitat policies, but rather to establish a close working friendship with the family and to be sensitive to their needs.

-A balance between giving needed assistance and establishing independence is a primary goal of the mentor with the family.
+A balance between giving needed assistance and establishing independence is a primary goal of the advocate with the family.

-What are the qualities of a good mentor?
+What are the qualities of a good advocate?

 - Willingness and flexibility